Although hailed as an affordable, Eco-friendly cleaning marvel, there are simply some things that you should never clean with vinegar.

-Alkaline/base cleaners like dish detergent are ideally suited for lifting grease, whereas vinegar will have little effect on it.
+Alkaline/base cleaners like dish detergent are ideal for lifting grease, whereas vinegar will have little effect.

-6. Don't use vinegar on protein stains or spills such as egg
+6. Never use vinegar on protein stains or spills

 The acid in the vinegar reacts with the protein causing it to coagulate.

-This mixture will then form a solid, or gluey substance which will be almost impossible to remove easily.
+This mixture will then form a solid or gluey substance that will be almost impossible to remove completely.